Saturday, March 31, 2018

 Further along, I was looking back at a row of trees when a small bird flew up into one of them.
 I couldn't quite make it out - and before I could get a picture, a second small bird chased it and then landed on a stalk, where I snapped a hasty pic of what was probably a stonechat.

 And then my birdwatching was interrupted and my walk spoilt by the approach of two women with two small dogs - the latter intent on me from the moment they spotted me and then running, barking furiously, towards me.
 One wore a muzzle, and I recognised it from a couple of days ago when we encountered it on the same walk.
-Greger told it to shut up on that occasion, and although the woman said "Sorry" in passing, it was in that infuriating way some dog owners have, as if you're going to smile and be in on the joke "Oh, isn't he a naughty boy!" type of thing - while having no intention of correcting the animal.
+Greger told it to shut up on that occasion, and although the woman said "Sorry" in passing, it was in that infuriating way some dog owners have, as if you're going to smile and be in on the joke - sort of "Oh, isn't he a naughty boy!" - while having no intention whatsoever of correcting the blooming thing.

 Anyway, to cut a long story short, I went out of my way to avoid the dogs while they persisted in barking and growling round my ankles until the woman grudgingly walked over and herded them away - and I learned the important fact that the muzzled dog was a Romanian rescue dog.